Harry Bliss

-Harry Bliss (born March 9, 1964, in Rochester, New York) is an American cartoonist and illustrator.
-Bliss has illustrated many books, and produced hundreds of cartoons and 25 covers for The New Yorker.
-Bliss has a syndicated single-panel comic titled Bliss.
-Bliss is syndicated through Tribune Content Agency and appears in over 80 newspapers in the United States, Canada and Japan.
+Harry Bliss (born March 9, 1964) is an American cartoonist and illustrator.
+He has illustrated many books and produced thousands of cartoons including 25 covers for The New Yorker.
+He has a syndicated single-panel comic titled Bliss.
+Bliss is syndicated through Tribune Content Agency and appears in over 80 newspapers in the United States, Canada, and Japan.

 Early life and education

 Bliss grew up in New York State in an artistic family.
 There are eleven working visual artists in his immediate and extended family.
-Bliss studied painting at the Pennsylvania Academy of Fine Arts and illustration at the University of the Arts, earning a Bachelor of Fine Arts and, later, at Syracuse University an M.A.
+He studied painting at the Pennsylvania Academy of Fine Arts and illustration at the University of the Arts, earning a Bachelor of Fine Arts and later an M.A. from Syracuse University.

 Career

-Bliss has been a staff Cartoonist at The New Yorker magazine since 1997.
+Bliss has been a staff cartoonist at The New Yorker magazine since 1997.
 His cartoon work has been published in The New York Times, Time magazine, the Philadelphia Inquirer magazine, and other periodicals in the United States.
-Bliss was a regular cartoonist for Playboy magazine from 1999 to 2016.
-Bliss worked with cartoon editor Michelle Urry at Playboy.
-Urry, a strong advocate for cartoonists like Gahan Wilson, Jules Feiffer, and Arnold Roth, was responsible for getting Bliss's cartoons into the hands of Playboy editor Hugh Hefner.
+He was a regular cartoonist for Playboy magazine from 1999 to 2016.
+He worked with cartoon editor Michelle Urry at Playboy.
+Urry, a strong advocate for cartoonists like Gahan Wilson, Jules Feiffer, and Arnold Roth was responsible for getting Bliss's cartoons into the hands of Playboy editor Hugh Hefner.
 Bliss dedicated Louise, the Adventures of a Chicken to Urry after her untimely death in 2006.
-Bliss's self-titled daily single-panel cartoon appears in major newspapers in the United States, Canada and Japan.
-Bliss has published over 3,500 cartoons since 2005.
+His self-titled daily single-panel cartoon appears in major newspapers in the United States, Canada, and Japan.
+Bliss has published over 5,668 cartoons since 2005.

-Bliss' first book for children, A Fine, Fine School, written by Sharon Creech, was a Children's Picture Book New York Times bestseller, as were Diary of a Worm, Diary of a Spider and Diary of a Fly (all written by Doreen Cronin).
+Bliss' first book for children, A Fine, Fine School, written by Sharon Creech, was a Children's Picture Book New York Times bestseller, as were Diary of a Worm, Diary of a Spider, and Diary of a Fly (all written by Doreen Cronin).
 Beginning in 2019, Amazon Studios began airing a children's series 'Bug Diaries' based on these best-selling titles.
-Bliss' self-titled cartoon collection Death by Laughter, with an introduction by Christopher Guest, was published in 2008.
+His self-titled cartoon collection Death by Laughter, with an introduction by Christopher Guest, was published in 2008.
 In 2008 Bliss published Louise, The Adventures of a Chicken (HarperCollins), written by Kate DiCamillo.

-In 2008, Bliss, advised by editorial team Art Spiegelman and Françoise Mouly, contributed a popular and critically acclaimed Toon Book, Luke On The Loose, the first book written and illustrated in comic book form by the artist.
+In 2008, Bliss, advised by editorial team Art Spiegelman and Françoise Mouly, contributed a popular and critically acclaimed Toon Book, Luke On The Loose, which was the first book written and illustrated in comic book form by the artist.

-Bailey, a picture book for children written and illustrated by Bliss, was published by Scholastic in the Fall of 2011 and followed by Bailey At the Museum in 2012.
-Bliss went on to illustrate Anna and Solomon published by FSG (written by his mother-in-law, Elaine Snyder).
+Bailey, a picture book for children written and illustrated by Bliss, was published by Scholastic in the fall of 2011 and followed by Bailey At the Museum in 2012.
+Then he illustrated Anna and Solomon published by FSG (written by his mother-in-law, Elaine Snyder).
 In April 2015 Grandma in Blue With Red Hat, illustrated by Bliss, was published by Abrams.
-Most recent illustrated children's books include My Favorite Pets: By Gus W. For Miss Smolinski's Class by Jeanne Birdsall (Knopf 2016), Grace for Gus (HarperCollins 2018), Good, Rosie by Kate DiCamillo (Candlewick 2018) and Comics Confidential by Leonard Marcus.
+Most recent illustrated children's books include My Favorite Pets: By Gus W. For Miss Smolinski's Class by Jeanne Birdsall (Knopf 2016), Grace for Gus (HarperCollins 2018), Good, Rosie by DiCamillo (Candlewick 2018) and Comics Confidential by Leonard Marcus.